Biodiversity, water and natural resource management

-This report takes a commercial investment perspective on water-related investment and provides insights into three subsectors:
+investment perspective and provides insights into three subsectors: (1) water and

 Where has blended finance worked so far?
 How can this experience be adapted to new contexts and investment types?
 How can well-designed policies strengthen the enabling environment to crowd-in commercial capital and strengthen the financing systems upon which water-related investments rely?